Jinsoul: 2017–2023: Debut with Loona

+On April 23, 2020, Jinsoul's song "As Time Goes" debuted at number two on Billboards World Digital Song Sales chart.
+It was the highest debut and the best-selling K-pop song of the week.

 On November 28, 2022, JTBC Entertainment News reported that nine members of Loona, including Jinsoul, had filed an application for a provisional injunction to suspend their exclusive contract with Blockberry Creative, following member Chuu's expulsion three days earlier.

 2023–Present: Artms and Modhaus

 On January 13, 2023, it was reported that members Heejin, Kim Lip, Jinsoul, and Choerry had been granted a preliminary injunction against their contract with Blockberry Creative.
-On March 17, Jinsoul signed an exclusive contract with the agency Modhaus, which was founded by Loona's former creative director Jaden Jeong On April 1, Jinsoul was announced as a member of the Modhaus project Artms alongside Heejin, Kim Lip, and Choerry, later joined by fellow Loona member Haseul.
+On March 17, Jinsoul signed an exclusive contract with the agency Modhaus, which was founded by Loona's former creative director Jaden Jeong.
+On April 1, Jinsoul was announced as a member of the Modhaus project Artms alongside Heejin, Kim Lip, and Choerry, later joined by fellow Loona member Haseul.